CarolineHaslebacher/SMAD/README.md

 # SMAD
-smoothing model for axial data based on Dümbgen&Haslebacher (2025.
-Statistica Neerlandica)
+Smoothing Model for Axial Data based on Dümbgen&Haslebacher (2025.
+Statistica Neerlandica).
+Used in Haslebacher et al. (2026).